Gambling Research Capacity Grants | GambleAware NSW

 Wellbeing in those affected by problem gamblers.

-The research investigates how significantly gambling-related harms influence a concerned significant other’s global wellbeing, and how these impacts may differ across different relationships to the problem gambler (e.g., partner, child, etc.), and across wellbeing domains (e.g., relational, health, etc.).
-Secondary data analysis and primary data collection will be undertaken.
+The research investigated how significantly gambling-related harms influence a concerned significant other’s global wellbeing, and how these impacts may differ across different relationships to the problem gambler (e.g., partner, child, etc.), and across wellbeing domains (e.g., relational, health, etc.).
+Secondary data analysis and primary data collection were also undertaken.

 Grant amount: $78,606